Tram Procurement Program

 - 50 new E-Class low-floor trams delivered by 2018;

-- redeveloping the Preston Workshop and Southbank Depot, where the new trams will be stored and maintained; and
+- Redeveloping the Preston Workshop and Southbank Depot, where new trams will be stored and maintained; and

-The new E-Class trams are being designed, constructed and maintained by Dandenong based company Bombardier, creating about 500 local jobs.
+The new E-Class trams are being designed, constructed and maintained by Dandenong based company Bombardier, creating some 500 local jobs.

 The E-Class trams are not only the biggest Melbourne has ever seen, but are also the safest and most accessible with a range of innovative features.